iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="org.howwefeel 2 reviews"/>
 </p>

+> UPDATE: From 10/5 - 11/20/20+ the App didn't work at all.
+Since some time in 01/2021 I've been able to start doing daily check in's again.
+However, this past week 3/26 my state's info has not been showing.
+It just show's "ERROR LOADING CARD".
+EDIT: It's now 4/20/21 & the "error loading card" has STILL not been fixed!
+Changing to 2 stars until fixed!
+I'm really hoping it doesn't take 4ever for the Co. to fix this problem; like it did when they crashed the App w/ their "update" back on 10/5/20.<br> :date: __2021-04-20 08:38:30__

 > I enjoy helping in this way.
 It also brings an awareness of our health and a reminder to follow the Guidelines.
 Gov Baker advised people should be getting out, enjoying a short ride or walking to the park.
 Not sure where this app went.<br> :date: __2021-01-27 07:29:02__